wp-plugins/chimpexpress/readme.txt

 * Bugfix: fixed issue when editor wasn't working properly
 * Bugfix: fixed several Javascript errors
 * Minor updates on the user interface
+= 1.6.1 *
+* Fixed a bug which caused the landing page editor to be empty in some cases